postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 ![Sidebar Navigation](https://assets.postman.com/postman-docs/sidenav-api.jpg)

-You can use the search box to search across folders, subfolders, and APIs in your private API network.
+You can use the search box to search across folders, subfolders, and APIs in your Private API Network.
 You can also filter the folders, subfolders, and APIs based on name, recently added, and popularity.

 ## Discovering and consuming private APIs

-The private API network is a good place to learn about APIs shared within your team.
-You can browse private APIs in [the private API network](https://go.postman.co/network/private) under your team name, or explore public APIs in [the public API network](https://explore.postman.com/).
+The Private API Network is a good place to learn about APIs shared within your team.
+You can browse private APIs in [the Private API Network](https://go.postman.co/network/private) under your team name, or explore public APIs in [the public API network](https://explore.postman.com/).

 > Private APIs are only visible to logged in users who are a part of your Postman team.